-GUIDANCE classroom whenever possible. correspond to the severity of t deciding which violation occur.
-The chart below lists actions the Action Level identifies maximapplied to a single violation.
-Disciplinary actions must be non- he student's misbehavior.
-Principa arred. hat may be taken by school adminishum action for violations assigned the Actions listed in bold are the ministration.
-Practices and to keep students in their discriminatory, fair, age-appropriate, and ls may exercise reasonable discretion in stration as the result of a violation.
-The o that level.
-Multiple actions may be imum and mandatory action for that tudent conference are mandatory. to site administration, classroom teach ntions every semester - with proper do ers are expected to employ at least three ocumentation - for a Level 1 offense.
-LEVEL 1 Conference Request • Student Conference • Restorative Circle or Conference (see page 3) • Verbal/Written Apology • Reflective Essay Detention (before/after school; lunch) Saturday School Time Out (not to exceed 30 minutes) Reassignment To Different Class Suspended Privileges Community Service (not work detail) Restitution Teen Court Referred to Outside Agency Some actions may not be available Meeting With Counselor Peer Mediation Functional Behavioral Assessment Behavior Contract Behavior Intervention Group Behavior Learning Packets Behavior Intervention Plan Other Action (consistent w/other Level 1 interventions). at all sites LEVEL 2 Any Action from the prior level(s) may also be imposed LEVEL 3 Any Action from the prior level(s) may also be imposed. • Restorative Conference and/or Restorative Circle (see page 3) • In School Suspension/Intervention or Out Of School Suspension and/or Abeyance (Short Term 1-10 Days) but only where student misbehavior is ongoing and escalating, and only after the site has first attempted and documented the types of intervention(s) used in PBIS or Restorative Practices).
-LEVEL 4 Any Action from the prior level(s) may also be imposed. • Restorative Conference and/or Restorative Circle (upon re-entry to school) (see page 3) • Out of School Suspension and/or Abeyance - Long-Term (11-30 Days) (except for the violations listed below) Mutual Combat.
-First offense: three day suspension with two days waived if student participates in mediation.
-Second offense: eleven day suspension with eight days held in abeyance if student participates in mediation.
-Possession or Use of Drugs or Alcohol.
-First offense: three day suspension with two days waived if student agrees to attend substance abuse workshop and, upon return to school, an intake interview and search for drugs or alcohol.
-Second offense: eleven day suspension with eights days held in abeyance if student agrees to attend drug or alcohol use workshop and, upon return to school, an intake interview, and search for drugs or alcohol.
-LEVEL 5 Any Action from the prior level(s) may also be imposed. • Out of School Suspension and/or Abeyance - Long-Term (11-180 Days) • Restorative Conference and/or Restorative Circle (upon re-entry to school) (see page 3) • Expulsion
+GUIDANCE classroom whenever possible correspond to the severity of deciding which violation occ The chart below lists actions Action Level identifies maximal applied to a single violation. level of violation.
+For all vi the student's misbehavior.
+Principal urred. that may be taken by school administration for violations assigned to Actions listed in bold are the minimum, parent notification and states.
+Practices and to keep students in their discriminatory, fair, age-appropriate, and Is may exercise reasonable discretion in stration as the result of a violation.
+The that level.
+Multiple actions may be imum and mandatory action for that tudent conference are mandatory.
+LEVEL 1 classroom-level interv.
+Parent Notification and Conference Request Student Conference Restorative Circle or Conference (see page 3) Verbal/Written Apology Reflective Essay Warning Detentions every semester - with proper defection (before/after school; lunch) Saturday School Time Out (not to exceed 30 minutes) Reassignment To Different Class Suspended Privileges Community Service (not work detail) Restitution Teen Court Referred to Outside Agency Some actions may not be available.
+Meeting With Counselor Peer Mediation Functional Behavioral Assessment Behavior Contract Behavior Intervention Group Behavior Learning Packets Behavior Intervention Plan Other Action (consistent w/other Level 1 interventions).
+LEVEL 2 Social Skills Groups and/or M. nd/or Restorative Circle (see page lentoring may be facilitated by a counse 3) lor, social worker, or other qualified staff.
+LEVEL 3 • In School Suspension/Interver where student misbehavior is nd/or Restorative Circle (see page ntion or Out Of School Suspension and/ 3) or Abeyance (Short Term 1-10 Days) but only he site has first attempted and documented the LEVEL 4 Out of School Suspension listed below) Fighting.
+First offense: three offense: eleven day suspension Possession or Use of Drugs agrees to attend substance abuse alcohol.
+Second offense: eleven and/or Restorative Circle (upon reand/or Abeyance - Long-Term (1 e day suspension with two days waived with eight days held in abeyance if study or Alcohol.
+First offense: three day so workshop and, upon return to school, a if student participates in mediation.
+Second ent participates in mediation. aspension with two days waived if student in intake interview and search for drugs or in abeyance if student agrees to attend drug or LEVEL 5 (s) may also be imposed. and/or Abeyance - Long-Term (1 nd/or Restorative Circle (upon re-